d0-datanova/browser-sdk/README.md

 # Datanova Browser SDK

-An open-source browser SDK for AI-powered data analytics.
-This SDK enables you to track user events, run experiments, and analyze user behavior in your web applications.
+A lightweight browser SDK for event tracking and A/B testing.

 ## Installation